SkyKings-Guild/Guides/guides/mining.md

 - Titanium Drill DR-X655, once you start get to the point you feel you can afford an upgrade the X655 drill is great - you can start with the X555 but I would still stick to the Gemstone Gauntlet.
 Try to max this drill as much as possible.
-- Divan's Armor - you should definitely have this with atleast 3/5 chambers unlocked at this point with perfects and Jaded, maybe even recombobulated.
+- Divan's Armor - you should definitely have this with at least 3/5 chambers unlocked at this point with perfects and Jaded, maybe even recombobulated.
 Finish maxing this out with the other chambers.
 - Blue Cheese Goblin Omelette on the drill.